A comparison between geostatistical and machine learning models for spatio-temporal prediction of PM2.5 data

-In recent years, considerable effort has been devoted to developing statistical methods that accurately predict PM$_{2.5}$ concentrations on the spatial, temporal and spatiotemporal domains.
+In recent years, considerable effort has been devoted to developing statistical methods that accurately predict PM$_{2.5}$ concentrations on the spatial, temporal, and spatiotemporal domains.
 Traditional statistical methods like kriging and land use regression have been essential for epidemiological studies to estimate PM${2.5}$ levels.
-However, these methods often suffer from computational intensity and data availability limitations, respectively \cite{alexeeff2015consequences, datta2016hierarchical, hu2013estimating}.
-With the increase in data volume, computational challenges have prompted the adoption of machine learning models, which have demonstrated superior performance in capturing complex patterns in high-dimensional data. \cite{datta2016hierarchical} introduced a hierarchical nearest-neighbor Gaussian process model for large geostatistical datasets, which used a hierarchical structure to reduce the computational complexity of the Gaussian process while maintaining its accuracy.
-However, it requires spatiotemporal covariance structures and parametric assumptions.
+However, these methods often suffer from computational intensity and data availability limitations, respectively \citep{alexeeff2015consequences, hu2013estimating}.